mtumilowicz/bitnami-sealed-secrets-workshop/README.txt

         1. store the master.key file somewhere safe (secure vault)
     * Use Vault to securely store the master.key
     * The Sealed Secrets controller in the Sealed Secrets ecosystem is responsible for watching for Sealed Secret custom resources.
 When it detects one, it decrypts the enclosed secret using its private key and then creates a standard Kubernetes Secret.
+    * Encrypted SealedSecret resources are designed to be safe to be looked at without gaining any knowledge about the secrets it conceals.
+        * This implies that we cannot allow users to read a SealedSecret meant for a namespace they wouldn't have access to and just push a copy of it in a namespace where they can read secrets from.
+        * Sealed-secrets thus behaves as if each namespace had its own independent encryption key and thus once you seal a secret for a namespace, it cannot be moved in another namespace and decrypted there.
+            * We don't technically use an independent private key for each namespace, but instead we include the namespace name during the encryption process, effectively achieving the same result.
+    * Furthermore, namespaces are not the only level at which RBAC configurations can decide who can see which secret.
+        * In fact, it's possible that users can access a secret called foo in a given namespace but not any other secret in the same namespace.
+        * We cannot thus by default let users freely rename SealedSecret resources otherwise a malicious user would be able to decrypt any SealedSecret for that namespace by just renaming it to overwrite the one secret user does have access to.
+            * We use the same mechanism used to include the namespace in the encryption key to also include the secret name.
+        * You might have a use case for moving a sealed secret to other namespaces (e.g. you might not know the namespace name upfront), or you might not know the name of the secret (e.g. it could contain a unique suffix based on the hash of the contents etc).
+                    * The scope is nothing but the context or visibility of a sealed secret within a Kubernetes cluster.
                     * There are 3 types of scopes in Sealed Secrets:
-        * The scope is nothing but the context or visibility of a sealed secret within a Kubernetes cluster.
                         * Scope Type	Description
                           strict	The name and namespace of the secret are included in the encrypted data.
 Therefore, you must seal the secret using the same name and namespace. namespace-wide	You can freely rename the sealed secret within a given namespace. cluster-wide	You have the flexibility to unseal the secret using any name and in any namespace.
+    * SealedSecrets are from the POV of an end user a "write only" device.
+        * The idea is that the SealedSecret can be decrypted only by the controller running in the target cluster and nobody else (not even the original author) is able to obtain the original Secret from the SealedSecret.
     * How Sealed Secrets Work:
       A Sealed Secrets Controller is deployed in the Kubernetes cluster.
       Users encrypt their Secret into a SealedSecret using kubeseal and the controller's public key.